crazyscot/qcp/README.md

 * Rust toolchain (see the next section if you don't know how to install this)
 * A C compiler that the [cc crate](https://docs.rs/cc/latest/cc/#compile-time-requirements) can use

-You can install the package from source using `cargo`:
+You can install the package from source in one step using `cargo`:

 ```bash
 cargo install --locked qcp